Skip to Content

 5.1.4 Subject Boards: The Head of School is responsible for ensuring that a Subject Board of Examiners is established for each subject taught by the School or in conjunction with a collaborative partner.
 The members should be drawn from the academic staff teaching the subject.
 The Subject Board(s) will consider recommendations made by the School Exceptional Circumstances Committee to determine the relevant students’ subsequent assessment opportunity.
 The Subject Board(s) must agree marks for all modules in that subject.
 Boards should include within their membership the external examiner(s) for that subject (see 5.2.2).

 5.1.5 Programme Boards: The Head of School is responsible for ensuring that a Programme Board of Examiners is established to deal with every programme offered by the School.
 If a programme involves more than one School, the owning School will have overall responsibility for the Programme Board.
 The Programme Board should consist of one or more representative of each Subject Board contributing to the programme.
 For programmes involving more than one subject, the Chairperson and Secretary are agreed by the relevant Heads of School.
-The Programme Board should include at least one external examiner from the relevant Subject Boards.
+The Programme Board may include at least one external examiner from the relevant Subject Boards.
 The Programme Board are responsible for dealing with student progress and award.

 5.1.6 Where appropriate, the Subject and Programme Boards may be combined into one single Board.